GrayWolf64/mdlstream/README.md

 Detailed workings please turn to the source file, easy to read.

 If you are a client, your requests are all enqueued serverside, each request action can run only if the previous one is already ran(finished).
+You can submit `mdt` in console to open `MDLStream Debugging Tool`, a currently simple interface to avoid switching from gmod and editor.

 In singleplayer, api is not enabled.